-Thanksgiving Day Cooking Tips and Secrets
+Thanksgiving Day Cooking Tips

 Every Thanksgiving Day my phone starts ringing off the hook with questions from panicked cooks… “My turkey is still frozen, what do I do?
 How do I keep the lumps out of my mashed potatoes?
 How can I make gluten-free gravy?”

 Here are a few Thanksgiving Day cooking tips and secrets to help keep you on track:

 Make sure your turkey is defrosted!
 Buy your bird a few days in advance so that is has plenty of time to safely defrost in the fridge.
 It’s never a good idea to run warm water over your turkey in order to expedite the thawing process.

 If you’re expecting over 20 people buy an extra bird, or better yet, a few extra turkey breasts.
 Running out of turkey is frowned upon, especially on Thanksgiving Day.